Last Updated August 22nd, 2017

 Any mechanical changes?

-They’ll almost certainly be higher.
-The 2017 4Runner has a decent level of standard equipment and few factory options, so its starting prices trend a bit higher than most midsize-class crossovers.
-It’s also one of the few North American-market vehicles that Toyota sources from its native Japan, as opposed to the United States or Canada, making its pricing a bit more sensitive to fluctuations in the value of the Yen relative to the Dollar.
+Base-price range is $35,405-$45,705, marginally higher than most midsize crossovers, although selected rivals offer near-luxury variants that breach $50K.
+The 4Runner is one of the few North American-market vehicles Toyota sources from Japan, as opposed to the United States or Canada, making its pricing a bit more sensitive to fluctuations in currency values.

 When will it come out?